vbergae/OCJiraFeedback/README.md

 #Summary

 Simple framework which sends feedback data from your apps to Atlassian Jira instances.

 ## Installation

-- The supported way to get OCJiraFeedbsck is using [CocoaPods](http://cocoapods.org/).
+- The supported way to get OCJiraFeedback is using [CocoaPods](http://cocoapods.org/).

 Add OCJiraFeedback to your Podfile: